-* 1966, Lebanon
+* 1966, Sidon, Lebanon

-Akram Zaatari works with archives of images and documents to examine notions of desire, resistance, memory, and surveillance, as well as the production and circulation of images in times of war and the shifting of political boundaries.
-Working in photography, film, video, installation, and performance, he has built a complex body of work that explores the state of image-making today.
-Zaatari is especially interested in issues pertinent to the Lebanese postwar condition: particularly the televised mediation of territorial conflicts and wars, as well as the logic of religious and national resistance.
-In series such as Crazy of You (1997), and The End of Time (2013), Zaatari explores representations of male sexuality in the Middle East.
-Recent works are based on his collection and study of the Middle East’s photographic history, archiving images that comprise a valuable record of social relations and photographic practices of the region.
-In addition to Zaatari’s more recent archive work, he was one of the founding members of the Arab Image Foundation, which aims to track down and preserve photos from North Africa, the Middle East, and Arab communities around the world.
+Akram Zaatari has developed an interdisciplinary practice that combines the roles of image-maker, archivist, curator, and critical theorist.
+He is concerned with notions of desire, resistance, memory, surveillance, and –in particular– with the production and circulation of images during wartime.
+Delving in photography, film, video, installation, and performance, he has built a complex body of work that explores self-documentation and the current state of image making.
+Zaatari is especially interested in the Lebanese postwar condition, particularly the televised mediation of territorial conflicts and wars, and the logic of religious and national resistance.
+Through the appropriation and exhibition of documents and image archives, he invites us to rethink what it means to witness, survive or document a war.
+Some of his works are based on his own collection and study of middle-eastern photographic history: archival images that comprise a valuable record of social relations, representations of male sexuality, and photographic practices of the region.
+In addition to his own archival work, Akram Zaatari is a founding member of the Arab Image Foundation, which aims to collect, study and disseminate the photographic heritage of Middle East, North Africa, and the Arab diaspora.

-Akraam Zaatari is a video artist and curator who currently lives and works in Beirut.
+Akram Zaatari lives and works in Beirut.